A court reporter

 starts a business.

-J & K Bradley Reporting was established in Brisbane in 2004 as a stenographic court reporting practice.
+J & K Bradley Reporting Pty Ltd was established in Brisbane in 2004 as a stenographic court reporting practice.
 From the outset, the focus was on quality over volume — working with Queensland courts, tribunals and legal firms who needed a reporter they could rely on absolutely.

 The legal transcript business grew steadily through referrals.
-Solicitors and barristers across Southeast Queensland came to trust Bradley Reporting for verbatim accuracy, professional conduct and rapid turnaround on urgent matters.
+Solicitors and barristers across South-East Queensland came to trust Bradley Reporting for verbatim accuracy, professional conduct and rapid turnaround on urgent matters.

 to the world's parliaments.